“Did you just say you’re thinking about buying a house?”

 Closing on time is a big deal.
 There are a lot of things at stake to make sure lenders have a good reputation when it comes to funding loans.
 Large institutions can sometimes get so big that files get stuck in underwriting departments who are overloaded, slowing down the process of closing.
 Sellers can get antsy and move on.

-Ask around and check online reviews to see if your lender has any potential problems with closing loans in Nashville.
+Ask around and check online reviews to see if your lender has any potential problems with closing loans in Franklin, Nashville, or Brentwood.
 Note that good lenders want to pre-approve borrowers to expedite the process once an offer is made and accepted on a home.
 Do your part but also make sure the lender has the reputation to do his.

 There is a lot going on with a mortgage loan and financial records are constantly being updated and verified once the loan goes to the underwriter.
 Look for a loan officer who responds to emails and phone calls quickly.
 While they don’t need to be available 24/7, you do want someone who will get back to you within business hours if you have questions or need to confirm that documentation is received.